-Now, to finish this cleaner and sharper beard off, you want to use some form of beard wax.
-It should leave your chin, beard, and your mustache separate from one another.
+Now, to finish this cleaner, sharper beard off, you want to use some form of beard wax.
+Apply it to leave your chin, beard, and mustache separate from one another.
 With some wax, you can create some natural protrusion that should help to make your beard a bit sharper and pointier.

 This is a hard thing to get right, and it will usually mean that you have to keep coming back and making small adjustments daily.
 If you want to get a quality pointed beard, though, you’ll need to learn the value of patience and precision.

-Towards the very end, you will be one of the lowest grades but also barely on the edge of your beard as you create the natural curve and pointed aspect of your beard.
+- You will be one of the lowest grades towards the end of this step.
+This should land you at the edge of your beard and create the natural curve and pointed aspect of your beard.

 You can see a great example of this in the video just above.
 Notice how the beard trimmer barely gets into the beard towards the end, but make sure to be brave enough to actually shape and curve out the beard-pointed aspect that you want.